OpenSlides/openslides-backend/docs/actions/user.merge_together.md

 Conflicts in single-relations are resolved on a case-by-case basis.

+This action will overwrite data in archived meetings.

 ### Restrictions
 An error is thrown if:
 - Any of the selected users are demo- or forwarding users (i.e. `is_demo_user` or `forwarding_committee_ids` is set)